-October 18: Halloween, Spirits From the Past
+Halloween, Spirits from the Past – October 24

 Life in the early 1800s was filled with superstition and uncertainty.
 As night descends, walk the lantern-lit paths and explore a pioneer village where doubt lurks in the shadows.
 Watch as tales and stories are brought to life and learn why townspeople were always cautious—especially at night!